fedoranimus/todoist-api/source/includes/_overview.md

+### Incremental sync (`seq_no` usage)

+Sync API allow clients to retrive only updated resources, and this is done by using the "sequence number", `seq_no`, in your Sync API request.

+On your initial sync request, specify `seq_no=0` in your request, and the user's all active resources datas will be returned.
+Todoist API server will also return a new `seq_no` in the Sync API response.

+In your subsequent Sync request, use the `seq_no` that you receive from your previous Sync response, and the Todoist API server will return only the updated resource datas.

 ### Response

-When the request succeeded, a HTTP 200 response will be returned with a JSON object containning the requested resources.
+When the request succeeded, a HTTP 200 response will be returned with a JSON object containning the requested resources and also a new `seq_no`.

 Field | Description
 ---- | -----------
+seq_no | A new sequence number.
+Used by the client in the next sync request to perform incremental sync.
 User | An User object.
 Projects |  An array of Project objects.
 Items | A array of Item objects.